martynbristow/machinelearningbootcamp/README.md

 ## Clone or download the code from the CCA GitHub repository

-You can create a copy of the provided code on your local machine by either using the "git clone" command on your console:
+You can create a copy of the provided code on your local machine by using the "git clone" command on your console:

     git clone https://github.com/cambridgecoding/machinelearningbootcamp.git

-or click on the "Download ZIP" button on the [https://github.com/cambridgecoding/machinelearningbootcamp](https://github.com/cambridgecoding/machinelearningbootcamp) page
+Alternatively, click on the "Download ZIP" button under [https://github.com/cambridgecoding/machinelearningbootcamp](https://github.com/cambridgecoding/machinelearningbootcamp)

 ## Download the data